Recursion and Divide-and-Conquer

 Correctness

 The algorithm correctly finds the closest pair because it considers all three possible cases — closest pair entirely in the left, entirely in the right, or split across the dividing line.
-The correctness of the strip check follows from the geometric packing argument: any split pair closer than must lie in the strip and must appear within 7 positions of each other when sorted by .
+The correctness of the strip check follows from the observation that any split pair closer than must lie in the strip (both points are within of the dividing line), and the inner loop's break condition (dy >= delta) guarantees that every such pair is examined.

 Base case.
 For 2 or 3 points, brute force checks all pairs.
 Correct.